Updated: April 27, 2020

 STATEN ISLAND, N.Y.

 Below is a list of financial assistance opportunities.
-Please connect with an SBDC advisor if you need assistance.
+Please connect with an SBDC advisor for assistance.

 Working capital loans to help small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and most private, non-profit organizations of all sizes meet their ordinary and necessary financial obligations that cannot be met as a direct result of the disaster.
 These loans are intended to assist through the disaster recovery period.